MakeSchool-Tutorials/Habitual-Swift4/P07-Cont.-Adding-a-Habit/content.md

 > ![Remove Main](./assets/confirmHabitViewController.png)

-Now we can reference our new view controller, so let us navigate from our `AddHabitViewController` to our new `ConfirmHabitViewController`

 >[action]
 > We need to create an `Habit.Image` variable that will be set by the `AddHabitViewController` but will live as a variable in the `ConfirmHabitViewController`
 ```